Baidu, Inc. (BIDU) Q4 2020 Earnings Call Transcript | AlphaStreet

 Baidu open AI platform, the largest developer community of its kind among Chinese companies, and our AI patent portfolio, the largest in China.
 Our investment in AI runs the gamut of technology, developer communities, IP patents, AI chip design and talents.
 As we began to commercialize AI at scale, the incremental revenue that we derive will be reinvested into product development, sales and project delivery to further accelerate AI commercialization and strengthen our moat in our AI business.

 Unlike 2C business, 2B and 2G will require that we hire developers, sales and engineering delivery personnel a few quarters ahead before they start contributing to revenue.
-At the same time, as our solutions become more widely adopted and we develop more toolkits, margins usually improve, which shall also gain synergy coming from multiple businesses scaling, while leveraging-off of Baidu Brain, our core AI engine.
+At the same time, as our solutions become more widely adopted and we develop more toolkits, margins usually improve.
+We should also gain synergy coming from multiple businesses scaling, while leveraging-off of Baidu Brain, our core AI engine.
 We are excited about our non-advertising opportunities, from cloud services to smart transportation, to intelligent driving, which includes self-driving services, intelligent EVs, robotaxi fleet management as well as non-advertising upside under our mobile ecosystem.

 Turning to financial highlights.
 Total revenue for the fourth quarter reached RMB30.3 billion or $4.6 billion, increasing 5% year-over-year.
 Our business improved mainly from Baidu Core, which was up 6% year-over-year in the fourth quarter to RMB23.1 billion or $3.5 billion compared to down 13%, down 3% and up 2% for Q1, Q2 and Q3, respectively.

-Let me give you more color on the projects of each component of Baidu Core.
-Our AI cloud grew 67% year-over-year, reaching RMB2 billion on an annualized basis.
+Let me give you more color on the progress of each component of Baidu Core.
+Our AI cloud grew 67% year-over-year, reaching $2 billion on an annualized basis.
 Cloud growth benefited from enterprise customers coming from the Internet, media business, financial services, transportation and healthcare sectors.
-Our intelligent driving and OGI revenue is also growing, but its near-term contribution may not be as apparent.
-Apollo self driving, what we call ASD services, are booked on a multiyear basis, and we recognize revenue when that automakers’ new vehicles are shipped with the installation of our ASD services.
-We have signed strategic partnership with 10 leading automakers for ASD and we are taking orders for autonomous navigation pilot, or ANP.
+Our Intelligent Driving and OGI revenue is also growing, but its near-term contribution may not be as apparent.
+Apollo Self Driving, what we call ASD services, are booked on a multiyear basis, and we recognize revenue when an automakers’ new vehicles are shipped with the installation of our ASD services.
+We have signed strategic partnerships with 10 leading automakers for ASD and we are taking orders for autonomous navigation pilot, or ANP.

-Our mobile ecosystem, many of our ad verticals are growing, including healthcare, education, Internet, retail, real estate, home furnishing and auto.
-In app advertising, the majority of Baidu Core ad revenue, continue to see double-digit growth, benefiting from the growth of search queries and CPM.
-Ad revenue is partially offset by Baidu [Indecipherable] where we are prioritizing profitability over revenue growth.
+Our Mobile Ecosystem, many of our ad verticals are growing, including healthcare, education, Internet, retail, real estate, home furnishing and auto.
+In app advertising, the majority of Baidu Core ad revenue, continues to see double-digit growth, benefiting from the growth of search queries and CPM.
+Ad revenue is partially offset by Baidu Union where we are prioritizing profitability over revenue growth.

 Turning to first quarter guidance.
-For the first quarter of 2021, Baidu expects revenue to be between RMB26 billion and RMB28.5 billion, representing a growth rate between 15% to 26% year-over-year, which assumes that Baidu Core revenue will grow between 26% and 39% year-over-year.
+For the first quarter of 2021, Baidu expects revenue to be between RMB26 billion ($4 billion) and RMB28.5 billion ($4.4 billion), representing a growth rate between 15% to 26% year-over-year, which assumes that Baidu Core revenue will grow between 26% and 39% year-over-year.
 This guidance does not include any potential contribution from the acquisition of YY Live.
 And the above forecast reflects our current and preliminary view, which is subject to substantial uncertainty.

-We view Baidu Core’s business on three revenue growth curves; Mobile ecosystem, AI cloud and intelligent driving and OGI.
-With non-advertising value-added services in AI cloud to boost our near-term revenue growth and with intelligent driving and other growth initiatives to boost revenue growth further out.
+We view Baidu Core’s business on three revenue growth curves; Mobile ecosystem, AI cloud and intelligent driving and OGI, with non-advertising value-added services and AI cloud to boost our near-term revenue growth and with intelligent driving and other growth initiatives to boost revenue growth further out.
 Over the past quarters, we discussed the aggregation of services on Baidu platform.
-The technology convergence trend that Robin talked about will allow Baidu families of apps to be equipped with unique services offered from us working directly with enterprises in the public sector.
+The technology convergence trend that Robin talked about will allow Baidu families of apps to be equipped with unique services offered from us working directly with enterprises and the public sector.

 On capital allocation, our share repurchases in 2020 totaled $1.9 billion, which reflects the conviction that we have in the direction of our business.
 Over the past two decades, we have demonstrated a track record for long-term growth and strong profitability.
 The heavy investment that we are making to seize growth potential puts us on a path to further improve our long-term growth.